1. The applicant brings in two sets of plans along with a completed application.

-4. The Permit Technician verifies a valid situs address and the type of permit to be issued.
+4. The Permit Technician verifies a valid address and the type of permit to be issued.

 a) If there is an existing project, the permit will be added to the project.

-b) If there is no existing project, a project called "Fire Marshal Permit" is created, and the permit is created as identified on the application; comments requested by Fire Marshal as well as the name of the Inspector who approved the plans are entered.
+b) If there is no existing project, a project called "Fire Marshal Permit" is created, and the permits created as identified on the application; comments requested by Fire Marshal as well as the name of the Inspector who approved the plans are entered.